 Table 2 (below) provides estimated timelines for the completion of each milestone in this environmental assessment.
-The Board may amend the schedule at its discretion.
+The Review Board has amended the schedule based on the DAR submission date.
+Timelines for developer submissions are not estimated.

 Table 2 - Estimated Schedule for EA0809-004: NICO Project